1930s Fonts & Typography: Art Deco & Beyond

 Protest and Revolution: The Typography of Dissent

-Left-wing movements were on the other side of the political camp, also promulgating their messages with typography.
+Left-wing movements were on the opposite side of the political spectrum, also disseminating their messages through typography.
 Avant-garde constructivist-inspired designs in the Soviet Union found their way into protest posters and pamphlets worldwide.

 Characteristics of protest typography in the 1930s: